LuukSuurmeijer/recruitment_bot/README.md

 Privacy is tricky.
 I think this problem has two sides:

 1. Private information submitted by the user
-2. Private information about Schiphol and its employees outputted by the chatbot.
+2. Private information about [COMPANY NAME] and its employees outputted by the chatbot.

 The first problem is one of the reasons I would consider using an intent/entity classification model like RASA.
 RASA has both deep learning as well as symbolic (regex etc.) functionality for detecting certain types of information such as addresses, contact information and banking information.
 If information like this is detected, the user should be prompted to not include it in the query and the LLM should not answer (this is why it is important to have functionality for static answers).
 The query and response should not be saved for evaluation.